fwong03/celery/docs/userguide/tasks.rst

 .. warning::

-    Sensitive information will still be accessible to anyone able to read your task message from the broker, or otherwise able intercept it.
+    Sensitive information will still be accessible to anyone able to read your task message from the broker or otherwise able intercept it.

-    For this reason you should probably encrypt your message if it contains sensitive information, or in this example with a credit card number the actual number could be stored encrypted in a secure store that you retrieve and decrypt in the task itself.
+    For this reason you should probably encrypt your message if it contains sensitive information.
+In this example with a credit card number, the actual number could be stored encrypted in a secure store that you retrieve and decrypt in the task itself.